Hyperbolic groupoids and duality: Introduction

 In this way we represent the space on which a hyperbolic groupoid acts as the boundary of a Cayley graph of the dual groupoid.
-This opens way to new applications of the methods of the theory of Gromov hyperbolic graphs.
-See, for example, the paper~\cite{nek:psmeasure}, where the Patterson-Sullivan construction and the visual metric on the boundary of a hyperbolic graph is used to study metrics and measures on spaces on which hyperbolic groupoids act.
+This makes it possible to apply the methods of the theory of Gromov hyperbolic graphs to hyperbolic dynamics.
+See, for example, the paper~\cite{nek:psmeasure}, where the Patterson-Sullivan construction and the visual metric on the boundary of a hyperbolic graph are used to study metrics and measures on spaces on which the hyperbolic groupoid acts.

-A pair of mutually dual hyperbolic groupoids can be put together into one \emph{Smale quasi-flow}, which is naturally interpreted as the geodesic (quasi-)flow of each of the groupoids.
-The groupoids are generated by the holonomies of the natural local product structure of the Smale quasi-flow.
-The duality between hyperbolic groupoids can be interpreted in this sense as duality between past and future behavior of a hyperbolic dynamical system.

-A pseudogroup $\pG$ acting on a space $\X$ (or the associated groupoid of its germs $\G$) is said to be \emph{hyperbolic} if it is generated by a finite set $\mS$ of compactly supported contractions such that the Cayley graphs $\G(x, \mS)$ of $\pG$ (based at $x\in\X$) are Gromov hyperbolic, and the paths going against the orientation (i.e., in the direction inverse to the direction of the generators) are quasi-geodesics all converging to one point $\omega_x$ on the boundary of the Cayley graph.
-For more details and more precise definition see Definition~\ref{def:hyperbolicgroupoid} in this introduction.

-Since generators $S\in\mS$ are contractions, if two elements $g, h\in\G$ are such that their targets (ranges) are close enough to each other, then for every product $S_1S_2\cdots S_n$ of the generators, the elements $S_1S_2\cdots S_n\cdot g$ and $S_1S_2\cdots S_n\cdot h$ also have close targets, and we get a map $R_g^h:S_1S_2\cdots S_n\cdot g\mapsto S_1S_2\cdots S_n\cdot h$ between the \emph{positive cones} of the corresponding Cayley graphs.
-Such maps induce homeomorphisms between subsets of the boundaries of the Cayley graphs, which generate the \emph{dual pseudogroup} ${\pG}^\top$ (and the \emph{dual groupoid} $\G^\top$ equal to the groupoid of germs of ${\pG}^\top$).
-This definition of the dual groupoid is described in Section~\ref{s:anotherdefinition}.

-One of the main results of the paper is the Duality Theorem~\ref{th:dualitytheorem}: the dual pseudogroup $\G^\top$ is also hyperbolic and $(\G^\top)^\top$ is equivalent to $\G$.

-Another result of the paper is an axiomatic description of the ``geodesic quasi-flows'' of hyperbolic groupoids.
-This description is a natural generalization of the D.~Ruelle's notion of a Smale space.
-We call it \emph{Smale quasi-flow}.

-In particular, we show that the natural projections of a Smale space (e.g., of an Anosov diffeomorphism, or of restriction of an Axiom A diffeomorphism onto the non-wandering set) onto the stable and unstable directions of its local product structure is a pair of mutually dual hyperbolic groupoids.
-We call them \emph{Ruelle groupoids} of the Smale space, since the convolution algebras of these groupoids are the Ruelle algebras studied in~\cite{putnam:lecturenotes,putnam}, see also the paper of D.~Ruelle~\cite{ruelle:grpd} where similar algebras and groupoids are considered.

-Another class of examples of hyperbolic groupoids are the groupoids of the action of Gromov-hyperbolic groups $G$ on their boundary $\partial G$.
-Each such a groupoid is self-dual.
-The corresponding geodesic quasi-flow is equivalent to the diagonal action of $G$ on $\partial G\times\partial G$ minus the diagonal.
-(For the notion of a geodesic flow associated with a Gromov hyperbolic group see~\cite[Theorem~8.3.C]{gro:hyperb}.)